leon123858/aid/demo/future-preview/README.md

 The goal of this project is want to preview how will aid be used in the future.

-This domo do not include real aid system module, if you want to see real aid system, please visit other demo.
+This domo do not include real aid system module, if you want to find real aid system, please visit other demo.

 ## Environment